paypal/openapilint/docs/rules/root-info.md

 # enforce present and valid `info` object (root-info)

-Validates that the `info` object is present and valid to spec.
+Validates that the `info` object is present and valid to the specification, which states that [the `info` object is required](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#swagger-object), and within it, the [`title` and `version` properties are required](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#infoObject).

 ## Examples of *correct* usage